INDEPENDENT AUSTRALIAN MACHINERY PRICE DATA

 Pre-purchase inspection checklist

 The checks that separate a good buy from a money pit — circle wear, moldboard, tandem drives, transmission and hour-meter honesty.
+Requests are reviewed and emailed manually.

 12M Price FAQ

-How much does a used Cat 12M cost in Australia?
+How much does a Cat 12M weigh?

 What makes one 12M worth more than another?